 Tutor profile: Stephanie P.

-What is the difference between "there", "their" and "they're"?
+What is the difference between a variable cost and a fixed cost?

 needs and Stephanie will reply soon.